Financial Aid Information for Post-Baccalaureate Premedical Students

 Billing & Refunds

 - The first E-Bill for each semester will display financial aid as anticipated aid.
-Anticipated aid is replaced with actual aid after the last drop date of each semester if the aid has been accepted on Net Partner and all required financial aid documents have been received and processed.
+Anticipated aid is applied to the account after the last drop date of each semester if the aid has been accepted on Net Partner and all required financial aid documents have been received and processed.

 - PLAN AHEAD - Refunds are not available until after the semester begins and approximately 2 weeks after the start date of the term.
 Indirect expenses may need to be paid out of pocket until the refund is available.